aakritiieee7/ai-intern-forge/README.md

 ## Setup Guide

 ### Live Version
-You can explore the deployed portal [here](https://your-vercel-link.com)
+You can explore the deployed portal [here](https://ai-intern-forge-n3l89oijm-aakritiieee7s-projects.vercel.app/)
-Login using:
+Login into the admin dashboard using:
 **Username**: `admin`
 **Password**: `admin123`